jasoneflood/gdp12Hugo/docs/aws/content/0001_IntroductionAndArchitecture/activity.md

 The DB2 community edition is pre wired to the GDP instance deployed in the VPC.
 The SLP tool is used to generate traffic on the DB2 community edition that GDP will report, and has been preset with all the connection and schema information necessary to run the workshop.

-You can log into the workshops Guardium Data Protect by accessing this URL [GDP_URL]
+You can log into the workshops Guardium Data Protection by accessing this URL [GDP_URL]
 You can log into the workshops Scenario Launch Platform by accessing this URL [SLP_URL]

 You will use both of these URLs during this workshop.
 You should not need to log into the servers themselves, however - details of how to do that should you wish are included in the closing section of the workshop.